Learn more about the mission and work of FIA PTG:

 - Specific regulatory initiatives including:

 - Monitor for rule proposals related to changes in Treasury market structure, including the clearing and settlement processes.
-(Treasury, Fed, CFTC, SEC).
+(Treasury, Federal Reserve, CFTC and SEC).

 - Continue to engage with the SEC on FIA PTG’s suggested changes to equity market structure, including Regulation NMS.

 - Continue to engage with the CFTC on rule proposals related to swap execution/market structure.

-- Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, and other issues (CFTC).
+- Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, default auctions and other issues (CFTC).

-- Monitor for any developments on transaction tax (Administration).
+- Monitor for any developments on transaction tax (Administration) and carried interest (Treasury).